 Private Blog Networks are a great way of building backlinks in the beginning.
 Don’t build your own, it’s too much time and management, using a service will allow you to focus 100% on your affiliate site.

-This will start eating your budget as these services charge per link, many times monthly, but it’s an easy way to get powerful, niche relevant links.
+This will start eating your budget as these services charge per link, many times monthly, but they’re the most effective links in terms of power and niche relevancy.

-There’s many providers out there, including our own Lion Zeal Links service.
+There’s many providers out there, including our own private link service.

 The benefit of PBNs is the control, you can control:

 - The exact date the link goes live